 6. Under the mutual control system paradigm, the role of the legislator changes.
 The legislator has to become the engineer of the mutual control system.
 Based on the situation in the respective sector and jurisdiction, the design of the mutual control system will be different.
 In some jurisdictions, courts are strong and still have available resources.
 They are thus best choice.
 But in others, they have no free work capacity.
 Hence arbitrage systems might be preferable, though they need to be designed as well.

-8. One might wonder whether it is realistic to privatise to such a large extent enforcement.
+8. One might wonder whether it is realistic to privatize to such large extent enforcement of product legislation.
 However, already today jurisdictions around the world have already privatised the pre-market conformity control of products, food and services by entrusting private conformity assessment bodies.
 Jurisdictions have even largely privatised the supervision of these conformity assessment bodies to private accreditation structures.
 This process took some years, but turned out to be feasible.
 Why shouldn’t it be possible to go further down this road of privatisation?
 Certainly, privatisation is not ideal either and triggers a range of problems, namely the risk of unequal application.
 But the issue of unequal application of law also exists where different authorities are entrusted according to geographic responsibilities.
 Finally, in case of absence of powerful authorities, privatisation is the only way out.

 1 Kohler, M., Decentralised 3D-printing: a regulatory challenge, https://www.howtoregulate.org/decentralized-3d-printing-a-regulatory-challenge/#more-23.